-As a major you will have opportunities to be involved in the full spectrum of departmental activities beyond class work, including research, seminars, field trips, and social functions.
-Many undergraduates do research projects with faculty and graduate students that lead to honors theses and scientific publications.Back to top
+Earth majors are involved in the full spectrum of departmental activities beyond coursework, including research, seminars, field trips, and social functions.
+Many do research projects with faculty and graduate students that lead to honors theses and scientific publications.Back to top